TomSB1423/Obsidian-Darkside20k/WIMPS/WIMP Interactions.md

 	- To measure this you would plot a graph of x: recoil energy, y: number of events
 3. Material dependence - most practical signature to look for
 	- Nuclear scattering profile looks different on different materials
 		- This is nuclear recoil → we expect a distribution of scatters and will end up with a nuclear elastic scattering plot of y: Counts vs x: Recoil Energy.
-This would look different for every particle and over time you would see a spread of plots ( #question for each particle?):
+This would look different for every particle and over time you would see a spread of plots:

 	![[Counts vs Recoil Energy.png]]